What are Roosevelt Island’s transit options…

 Three years ago, we published Third World In Our Backyard, a report on the dreary state of our station.
 The MTA responded with a small outburst of cleaning, but that didn’t last.

 Take a look at the photo gallery we added.
-See if you can find much difference.
+See if you can find much difference today.

 There are differences, of course, after three years.
 More crowding is one, much of it caused by opening the Second Avenue Subway Line.
 As we predicted, that enhanced the value of the F Line to commuters.